Skip to main content

 The site is a scan layer: it helps readers see what is moving, then points back to checkable evidence.

-The site watches public feeds, registries, datasets, and manually reviewed reference surfaces.
+The site watches Canadian feeds, world AI feeds, robotics sources, registries, datasets, and manually reviewed reference surfaces.

 Official data, survey evidence, live news, curated references, and review queues are labelled differently.